-Accommodating 20% of the global population, China has only 6% of the world’s total freshwater resources.
-2014 statistics have indicated that the total renewable water resources per inhabitant is only 2 018 cubic meters each year- 75% less than the global average, according to the World Bank.
+Home to 20% of the global population, China has only 6% of the world’s total freshwater resources.
+2014 statistics from the World Bank indicate that the total renewable water resources per inhabitant is only 2 018 cubic meters each year- 75% less than the global average.

 Meanwhile, increasing temperatures have also changed atmospheric circulation.
 It has become more difficult for humid summer monsoons to reach northern and inland areas, resulting in more unreliable rainfall patterns.
 This abnormally dry weather has been experienced by Beijing in recent years: between October 2017 and February 2018, no precipitation, including rain and snow, was recorded in the metropolis.
 The 116-day drought is unprecedented in the country’s record.